kthapa101/lab-01-template/README.md

 ## Turning in your work
 - At the top of `main.py` and in the `answers.md` file, **include your name**.
-- Once you have pushed your final submission to GitHub, go to Canvas and submit a link to your repository to the Canvas assignment for this recitation.
+- Once you have pushed your final submission to GitHub, go to Canvas and submit a link to your repository to the Canvas assignment for this lab.

 ## Using Git
 - [Clone] your lab repository to your local device.